 I’m personally building up my own small network of trusted experts that I can refer my clients to, so feel free to ask me if I know the type of expert you might be looking for.

 research paper in obstetrics and gynecology Deciding to go into partnership

 legend of king arthur research paper “How’s this for a doozie?
 I spent 12 months creating an online and face-to-face program with a friend, and invested thousands of dollars and hours.
 At the end of the year, she announces that she never wanted to run it as a business – she wanted to give it away!”

 Nicole, Chief Exploration Officer

 Ouch, that’s a pretty painful lesson to learn so far down the road.
 Partnerships often look ideal on paper – a money-making combination of friendship and business skills sounds like the perfect plan.
 The reality is that it doesn’t matter how many years you’ve known each other, when things get tough, hard decisions need to be made.

 I’ve heard lots of horror stories about business owners losing both their businesses and friendships because there were no contractual boundaries in place.
 I KNOW you think it will be different with your friend, but play it super safe, and invest in a contractual agreement right from the start.
 Buck the trend and become the case study people want to read about and emulate.
 Don’t be a muppet!

-william shakespeare romeo and juliet research paper Other small business problems like…
+methodology in research paper Other small business problems like…

 Nadia, Business Coach & Mentor